openrsp/openrsp/doc/source/openrsp_callback.rst

    :type pert_labels: QInt\*
    :param user_ctx: user-defined callback function context
    :type user_ctx: QVoid\*
-   :param num_int: number of the integral matrices
+   :param num_int: number of the integral matrices, as the product of
+       the dimension of each perturbation tuple on the bra, ket and both of them
    :type num_int: QInt
-   :param val_int: the integral matrices
+   :param val_int: the integral matrices, ordered as (perturbations
+       on the bra, the ket, and both of them), i.e. the perturbations on the bra vary fastest in memory
    :type val_int: QcMat\*[]
    :rtype: QVoid